 We do.
-We have all kinds, including specialty contact lenses, right here, in stock, for your convenience.
+We have all kinds, including specialty contact lenses.
 Best of all no one fits contact lenses better thAn Dr.'s La Point and Kadlec.

 ANNUAL FOLLOW-UP EXAM